Bright Spots: Fishing Communities in Guatemala Take Action

 Cerezo says multiple parties must come together to disrupt the cycle.
 “Collaboration between fisher associations, NGOs and government is very important,” he says.
 Historically, however, bringing the different groups together has been difficult to do.
 Méndez says part of the problem has been the scattered nature of fishing communities.
 “There were no organized fisher groups,” says Méndez of the sector 20 years ago.

 Méndez, Castro and other local fishers decided to turn their concern into action, by self-organizing and taking proactive first steps in marine protection and enforcement.
-Today, groups like the Sarstoon River Fisher Committee give fishers a cohesive voice.
+Today, groups like the Sarstoon River Fisher Committee give fishers a cohesive state.
 In addition to these groups, fishers came together in 2014 to create the Caribbean and Izabal Lake Fisher Network.
 Composed of 32 different fisher groups from the area, including Sarstoon, the network and the work it does for conservation is unprecedented in Guatemala.

 It wasn’t easy to form the fisher network at first, says Méndez, who helped assemble its first 12 groups into a single entity and still serves as the network’s coordinator.
 “Organizing is hard,” she says.
 “There’s fear.
 You go in and tell people they have to organize, and they tell you, for what?
 So you have to convince them that it’s for the best, because going alone is not the same as going in a group.
 The experience was beautiful.”
 The fisher network carries out education and awareness efforts for fishers and community youth, and encourages dialogue by hosting ‘roundtables’ for fishers on the state of key species like seabass, shrimp and anchovy.